hjespers/teslams/README.md

 By default the output goes to a file called "streaming.out" which can also be changed with command line options.
 Each time you run the program you will over-write the output file so copy old log data or specify a different output file before running the application a second time.

 Data can be stored in MongoDB using the --db flag.
-This requires that you separately download, install, and start mongodb on your local host (see http://www.mongodb.org/downloads).
+This requires that you separately download, install, and start mongodb on your local host (see http://www.mongodb.org/downloads or https://docs.docker.com/samples/library/mongo/).

 To execute run: